 And if you need further convincing then take comfort from the fact that you’re getting (hardware and software combined) one of the best cameras on a smartphone today (certainly the one that gives best results with a minimum of user effort), plus you’re also getting flagship specifications in almost every regard.
 Water and dust proofing, great display, Qi charging, and so on.

-Sceptics will point to the lack of a 3.5mm audio jack or the imbalanced, over-driven speaker arrangement, but these can be overlooked if you want all Google all the time – and it helping you day after day, month after month, with no carrier or other sponsor messages or spam to impede your experience.Like this post?
+Sceptics will point to the lack of a 3.5mm audio jack or the imbalanced speaker arrangement, but these can be overlooked if you want all Google all the time – and it helping you day after day, month after month, with no carrier or other sponsor messages or spam to impede your experience.Like this post?
 Share it!